The fourth-annual pro camp is in full swing.

 Notre Dame Men's Ice Hockey wins advance to the CCHA Semifinals at Joe Lewis Arena after defeating Bowing Green 4-3.

-Andy Slaggert, a two-time hockey monogram winner for the Irish, begins his 22nd season as a coach with the University of Notre Dame hockey program and his sixth as associate coach after being promoted in the summer of 2008.
+Andy Slaggert, a two-time hockey monogram winner for the Irish, begins his 23rd season as a coach with the University of Notre Dame hockey program and his seventh as associate coach after being promoted in the summer of 2008.

-Slaggert is currently the only person to be involved with the Notre Dame hockey program for 20-plus seasons as he begins his 24th year as a player or coach.
+Slaggert is currently the only person to be involved with the Notre Dame hockey program for 20-plus seasons.
 He holds the unique distinction of having played for the first two coaches of the modern era of Notre Dame hockey - Lefty Smith and Ric Schafer - while also serving as an assistant for Schafer, Dave Poulin and Jeff Jackson.

 A tireless worker with a keen eye for talent, Slaggert coordinates the program's highly successful recruiting plan that includes on-and-off campus recruiting and the observation and evaluation of prospective student-athletes.

 The popular coach was honored by his peers during the `09-'10 season when he was named the winner of the American Hockey Coaches Association's Terry Flanagan Award for 2010.
 The award is named in honor of the former New Hampshire player and Bowling Green assistant and honors an assistant coach for his career body of work.

 Following the 2008-09 campaign, Slaggert received the Notre Dame hockey team's Distinguished Alumnus Award that is presented each year to an alumnus of the program to acknowledge his accomplishments and the example he sets for others as an alumnus of the Notre Dame hockey program.

 That group of 44 includes first round selections Ian Cole (St. Louis in 2007), Kyle Palmieri (Anaheim in 2009) and Riley Sheahan (Detroit in 2010).